indygreg/PyOxidizer/docs/config_concepts.rst

 argument to the target function depending on it.
 See :ref:`config_register_target` for more.

 The value returned by a target function is special.
-If that value is one of the special types defined by our Starlark dialect (e.g.
-:ref:`config_type_python_distribution` or
-:ref:`config_type_python_executable`),
-``PyOxidizer`` will attempt to invoke special functionality depending on the run mode.
-For example, when running ``pyoxidizer build`` to *build* a target, ``PyOxidizer`` will invoke any *build* functionality on the value returned by a target function, if present.
-For example, a ``PythonExecutable``'s *build* functionality would compile an executable binary embedding Python.
+Some types defined by our Starlark dialect have special *build* or *run* behavior associated with them.
+If you run ``pyoxidizer build`` or ``pyoxidizer run`` against a target that returns one of these types, that behavior will be performed.

+For example, if you return a :ref:`config_type_python_executable`, the *build* behavior is to produce that executable file and the *run* behavior is to run that built executable.

+See :ref:`config_types_with_target_behavior` for the full list of types with registered target behaviors.

 .. _config_concept_python_distribution: